w5xd/PacketRainGauge/README.md

 following PCB options to be made in order to work in this project:
 <ul>
-<li>The 3.3V version of the Pro Mini is <b>required</b> as opposed to the 5V version.
+<li>The 3.3V version of the Pro Mini is <b>required</b> (<i>i.e.</i> not the 5V version.)
 <li>Jumper SJ1 (top side, close to the GND pad) must be desoldered to remove the red power LED's power drain.
 <li>The bottom side i2c pullup positions, R1 and R3, can each have a 4.7K
 resistor installed.
 Two SMD 0603 size resistors just fit inside a hole in the PCB designed to clear them.
-Alternatively, REV03 of the PCB has positions for SMD 0804  pull up resistors that are not quite so tiny.
+Alternatively, REV02 and higher of the PCB has positions for SMD 0805  pull up resistors that are not quite so tiny.
-<li>The 330 ohm resistor just inside pins D11 and D12 can be removed (or cut with a diagonal
-cutter.)
-This
-disables the green LED to prevent its battery drain and load on the SCK line.
-The LED is almost never turned on by the sketch, so removing it saves very little.
 </ul>

 PCB Parts for PCB version 3 and later